 Decoupage is a very old, traditional paper craft.
 The history of decoupage stretches back as far as the 12th century, however it was in the 17th century that the craft reached its height of popularity with aristocrats and noble ladies practicing decoupage as well as the more humble practitioners.
 Today, decoupage remains a popular craft with many variations.
 In addition to the decoupage of furniture and the creation of other works of art, many rubber stampers and paper crafters use decoupage to add dimension to their work.

 Decoupage is created by layering several pieces of paper on top of each other.
-The surface can be raised using double sided pads or tape or you can use ready formed shapes to decoupage over.
+The surface can be raised using double-sided pads or tape or you can use readily formed shapes to decoupage over.
 Complex and intricate designs can be created by cutting out and layering different elements of an image.
 A floral scene, for instance, might be created with flowers layered to different heights.

 Rubber Stamping and Decoupage

 Rubber stamping and decoupage are complementary crafts.
 Decoupage can be used in rubber stamping projects, rubber stamping can be added to decoupage projects and rubber stamping can be used as the images for decoupage.
 This wide range of options makes the combination of rubber stamping and decoupage an exciting mix.

 Decoupage medium or decoupage glue is an essential part of decoupage.
 The glue adheres the decoupage papers into place.
 There are many different types of decoupage glue.
 Almost any white glue (PVA, craft or school glue) can be diluted and is perfect for the job.
 Dilute the glue so it is three parts glue to one part water.
 You can also add mica, pigment powders or even glitter to the diluted glue to achieve different effects.
 Mod Podge is a popular decoupage medium and is available in different sizes and with gloss or matte finishes.

 Buying Decoupage Medium